Country Joe and the Fish: Electric music (1966–1968)

 The band returned to the studio, this time at Vanguard Studios in New York City, between July and September 1967.
 When "Superbird", a tune mocking President Lyndon Johnson, was not banned from radio promotion, the band was given the go-ahead to record "The Fish Cheer", which saw the group moving away from the original folk composition toward electric instrumentals more synthesized toward psychedelia.
 The song became the title track of the band's second album, I-Feel-Like-I'm-Fixin'-to-Die, released in November 1967.
 The album was not as successful as its predecessor, but still charted at number 67.
 The composition represented growing anti-war sentiment expressed by those opposing the Vietnam War, and is often considered one of the most recognized and celebrated protest songs of the era.
 "The Fish Cheer" was also pivotal in communicating the attitude against the war, but was set apart from other anti-war songs for its use of sarcastic humor and satire on the controversial conflict.
 Writer Lee Andresen reflects on the song's meaning, saying, "the happy beat and insouciance of the vocalist are in odd juxtaposition to the lyrics that reinforce the sad fact that the American public was being forced into realizing that Vietnam was no longer a remote place on the other side of the world, and the damage it was doing to the country could no longer be considered collateral, involving someone else."

 The song met unprecedented exposure among the band's young audience after a performance at the Schaefer Music Festival in New York City, in the summer of 1968.
 Hirsh suggested that instead of the opening chorus spelling "fish", it would spell "fuck", giving birth to the infamous "Fuck Cheer".
 The crowd of young teenagers and college students applauded the act; however executives from The Ed Sullivan Show barred Country Joe and the Fish from their scheduled appearance on the program, and any other possible events.
-Hirsh has never explained why he recommended the change in lyrics, but the act is seen as a social and political statement advocating free speech.
+Hirsh never explained why he recommended the change in lyrics, but the act is seen as a social and political statement advocating free speech.
 The recorded version of "The Fish Cheer" received airplay, even on mainstream radio stations, which contributed to the success of the band's third album, Together, its most commercially successful.
 The album, released in August 1968, featured songwriting by all of the band members and charted at number 23 nationally.